 Location breakdown

-Distances are measured based on the end location of the operative's device.
-The exact location of a device can be affected by various factors, including device hardware and battery, signal strength, user location permissions, surrounding structures, being below ground, etc.
+Your Excel report includes dedicated columns for location data gathered at clock-in and clock-out.
+Distances are measured based on the location of the operative's device.
+The exact location of a device can be affected by external factors, including device hardware, battery levels, signal strength, user location permissions, surrounding structures, or being below ground.

 These start and end distances will be empty if: